North Korea diplomat in Italy missing, South Korean MP says, after asylum report

 However, Thae also wrote there were some exceptions for those from the top echelons and who were seen as the most loyal to Kim.

-Reporting by Hyonhee Shin, Joyce Lee and Josh Smith; Editing by Paul Tait, Robert Birsel
+Reporting by Hyonhee Shin, Joyce Lee and Josh Smith; Additional reporting by Crispian Balmer in Rome; Editing by Robert Birsel and Gareth Jones